 What can I say about Sedona?
 It’s incredibly beautiful and filled with fairly soft rock.
 While sandstone has a reputation for being malleable by nature, Sedona climbing is somehow different and special, as it has world class on the down low.
 As my car chugged along 191, Pat messaged: “Pass that perfect Wingate sandstone and continue towards the choss!”

 I woke up in a big dirt lot and we smashed egg and avocado sandwiches with a few cups of coffee.
-Neil Kauffman and Adam Barad joined us and we hiked up to the Desert Mule, a two pitch tower that is every bit of 5.11+.
-The route is quite visible from the approach and I noted the intriguing zigging and zagging of the crack.
-Neil and Adam started up the tower as Pat and I began racking up for Pink Wiggler, a three pitch route with a 5.12 offwidth crux.
+Neil Kauffman and Adam Barad joined us and we hiked up to the Desert Mule, a two-pitch tower that is every bit of 5.11+.
+The route is visible from the approach and I noted the intriguing zigging and zagging of the crack.
+Neil and Adam started up the tower as Pat and I began racking up for Pink Wiggler, a three-pitch route with a 5.12 offwidth crux.

 Pat took the first pitch of steep fingers to hands, which led to an awkward belay stance right below the wide pitch.
 He gave me the second and I moved through several feet of 6s before it became too wide for gear.
 Left side in, I carefully took note of the sandy feet as the crack shrunk enough to place another 6.
 Trusting a good wing, I still worried about a foot accidentally slipping but several moves later, I was comfortably standing on gritty little ledges beneath the roof.

-From below, we contemplated the crux.
-It was definitely on pitch two and definitely the roof, although it was not as wide as we had both presumed.
+The crux was not the wide section, like we both thought.
 Gold camalots!
-Pat will be psyched, I thought as I placed my only 2 and started moving out of the roof.
+Pat will be psyched, I thought as I placed my 2 and started moving out of the roof.
 I, however, was less psyched as I grunted upward and scrunched my body together, trying desperately to find a place for my foot.
 I flopped into a pod and just sat there and found my breath.
 Pat asked if I had put any gear in yet, considering the long run out below me.
 I locked my knee comfortably and just sat for several moments before plugging in a 5 above my head.

 Pat flew up pitch three, joking that he was probably on the actual crux pitch.
 It was a splitter offwidth pitch, 5.10ish, that should have felt moderately easy but I was a little wrecked from the roof.
 Back in town, we celebrated over burgers and too many beers.